Z6543/hwfwbypass/README.md

 HWFWBypass
 ==========
 This program can be used to bypass/fool hardware firewalls.
-The program has to be started with administrator level privileges on a server.
+The program has to be started with administrator-level privileges on a server.
-When a client connects from the TCP source port specified in the client_sourceport parameter, to the TCP destination port original_dstport. the kernel driver will redirect the traffic to the new_dstport on the server.
+When a client connects from the TCP source port specified in the client_sourceport parameter, to the TCP destination port original_dstport. the kernel driver redirects the traffic to the new_dstport on the server.
-This trick is useful when the restrictive firewall is blocking bind shells, or thwarting log analysis, because all traffic will use legitimate service port.
+This trick is useful when the restrictive firewall is blocking bind shells, or thwarting log analysis, because all traffic uses legitimate service port.

 # Usage